Gangonator/org.openhab.binding.shelly/README.md

 + channel calibrating gets filled, roller positioning will be blocked when calibration is active
 + compute total power consumption in kw/h
 + decimal numbers in the channel defintion for Watts etc.

 * adapt roller psotion: In OH it's 0..100 for Shelly 100..0
 * fixed power meters for all devices
 * fixed refresh handling in several situations
 * fixed flipping switches (turn on in Paper UI, immediately flips back)

----
+## Installation

-Before installing this as an update:
+### Before installing a new build

-- delete all Shelly things in PaperUI: Inbox and Configuration.Things
+- delete all Shelly things in PaperUI:Configuration:Things and PaperUI:Inbox
 - stop OH
 - make sure the JSON DB files have no left-overs on Shelly definitions, delete the entries
 - run "openhab-cli clean-cache"
 - maybe empty your log

-general:
+### General installation

 - copy the jar into you OH's Inbox folder.
 - start OH, wait until initialized
 - run the thing discovery from the Inbox

-Check the README, it's not yet complete, but already describes most of the channels.
-As always: feedback welcome

 ---

-Contibutors:
+## Hall of Frame - Contibutors

 @Igi:     lot of testing around RGBW2 and in general!
 @mherbst: supported Bulb and Sense testing
-@hmerck:  some initial work
+@hmerck:  concept, testing, supporting on coap implementation

-Thanks guys supporting the community.
+Thanks guys for supporting the community.

 ---